emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
 * TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256

 Other ciphersuites MAY be supported.
+Implementations MUST implement the recommended cipher suites in {{RFC9325}} Section 4.2 for TLS 1.2, and in {{RFC9325}} Section 4.2 for TLS 1.3.

-It is REQUIRED that anonymous ciphersuites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the-middle
+It is REQUIRED that anonymous
+ciphersuites such as TLS_DH_anon_WITH_AES_128_CBC_SHA {{RFC5246}} only
+be used in the case when the inner method provides mutual authentication, key generation, and resistance to man-in-the-middle